wendehals/arduino_sct_tools/plugins/org.yakindu.sct.arduino.help/md/ProgrammingArduino.md

 ![Running Simulation](screenshots/RunningSimulation.png)

-For more details about simulation refer to the YAKINDU SCT pages in the Eclipse help.
+For more details about simulation refer to the YAKINDU Statechart Tools pages in the Eclipse help.

 ## Connecting the Statechart Model with the Hardware